bpadgette/ozone/test/benchmarks/README.md

 For this benchmark, send and wait on requests for 10 seconds using 1 concurrent user.

-Cancel this benchmark if a request takes longer than 100 milliseconds.
+This benchmark will be canceled if a request takes longer than 100 milliseconds.

 ## GET http://localhost:8080/ -> OK

-- 81441 requests in 10.001 seconds (8143 requests/s)
+- 81823 requests in 10.001 seconds (8181 requests/s)
-- Fastest in 0.078 ms
+- Fastest in 0.080 ms
-- Slowest in 17.038 ms
+- Slowest in 17.665 ms

 # Phase: 30 users

 For this benchmark, send and wait on requests for 10 seconds using 30 concurrent users.

-Cancel this benchmark if a request takes longer than 100 milliseconds.
+This benchmark will be canceled if a request takes longer than 100 milliseconds.

 ## GET http://localhost:8080/ -> OK

-- 105920 requests in 10.002 seconds (10590 requests/s)
+- 112315 requests in 10.003 seconds (11228 requests/s)
-- Fastest in 1.090 ms
+- Fastest in 1.188 ms
-- Slowest in 60.822 ms
+- Slowest in 60.604 ms

 # Phase: 100 users

 For this benchmark, send and wait on requests for 10 seconds using 100 concurrent users.

-Cancel this benchmark if a request takes longer than 100 milliseconds.
+This benchmark will be canceled if a request takes longer than 100 milliseconds.

 ## GET http://localhost:8080/ -> OK

-- 96528 requests in 10.005 seconds (9648 requests/s)
+- 101516 requests in 10.013 seconds (10139 requests/s)
-- Fastest in 1.289 ms
+- Fastest in 1.626 ms
-- Slowest in 84.703 ms
+- Slowest in 99.120 ms